lars-t-hansen/moz-sandbox/sab/waitNonblocking.md

 ## Implementation challenges

-TBD.
+It would seem that multiple implementation strategies are possible, from having a thread per nonblocking wait (as the polyfill has) to having no additional threads at all, instead dispatching runnables to existing event loops in response to wakeups when records for nonblocking waits are found in the wait/wake data structures (a likely strategy for Firefox, for example).

 ## Performance and optimizations

 For performance reasons it might appear that it is desirable to "resolve the promise synchronously" if possible.
-Leaving aside what that would mean, here are some cases where the result of the `waitNonblocking` could be available directly:
+Leaving aside what that would mean for a minute, here are some cases where the result of the `waitNonblocking` could be available directly:

 * The value in the array does not match the expected value and we can resolve synchronously with "not-equal"